-Customs & Import FeesUpdated a month ago
+Customs & Import FeesUpdated 6 months ago

-When goods are imported into a different country or customs territory, there is a charge called Customs Duty that must apply.
-This is charged by the local customs authority where the goods are being imported into.
+When goods are imported into a different country or customs territory, there can be a charge applied called 'Customs Duty' that is charged by the local customs authority where the goods are being imported into.

 If you do have to pay Customs Duty though, the amount payable is usually calculated based on the value of the goods and the type of goods being imported.

-If you're still unsure on whether you'll be subject to customs fees, we recommend contacting your local customs office for more info before placing your order!
+If you're still unsure on whether you'll be subject to customs fees, we recommend contacting your local customs office for more information before placing your order with us.

 Sales Tax, also known as VAT or GST, is a tax charged on the supply of goods or services.
 Gymshark is generally registered for Sales Tax in all of the countries it ships to, so we'll charge you the Sales Tax as part of the checkout process.
 We collect Sales Tax from you on behalf of the local tax authorities and we then pay this directly to the local tax authority.